 Likewise, the over 270 original images which animate the pages of Arcana Viridia are the result of five years of intense creative work from Benjamin Vierling, one of the most important contemporary artists operating in the esoteric art sphere.
 Inspired by the exacting European traditions of 15th and 16th century steel engravings, Benjamin's botanical imagery builds on this meticulous style to include previously undepicted occult and magical dimensions of plants and the spirits that indwell them.
 The result is a body of occult work which, while paying homage to the great herbals of the past, offers new and magically vivified representations of the natural world.
 A glimpse of Benjamin's career, technique and work on the images for The Green Mysteries is revealed in an in-depth interview with him in Auspices Vol. 6.

 At a recent exhibition at the Esoteric Book Conference in Seattle, a small group of original images from Arcana Viridia, both color and black and white, were met with wide acclaim and brisk sales.
 In conjunction with the release of the book in February 2017, a number of exhibitions at various galleries will also feature selected images from the book.
 Although original framed pieces of artwork from this project will be available for sale on a limited basis through Three Hands Gallery and through exhibitions, interest in the work —from both botany enthusiasts and occult art collectors alike— has been strong.
-Thus, Three Hands Press is pleased to offer a limited edition of Arcana Viridia letterpress prints, to be released December 8, 2016.
+Thus, Three Hands Press is pleased to offer a limited edition of Arcana Viridia letterpress prints.

 As a limited edition offering of art drawn from the corpus of the Book, the Arcana Viridia Art Portfolio features seven separate plant images, chosen both for their historical importance to the occult arts and also their imaginal fascinum: